 Hugo, a static website builder that can build an entire website in milliseconds.
 Because of the static nature of the site, I no longer have to deal with plugins, databases, and typical security vulnerabilities that I would encounter with a content management system like WordPress.

-Most of my posts are written in R Markdown via RStudio or Atom and the website is hosted on AWS Cloud via S3 + CloudFront.
+Most of my posts are written in RMarkdown via RStudio or Atom and the website is hosted on AWS Cloud via S3 + CloudFront.
 Unlike typical website hosts (such as SiteGround, BlueHost, etc.), the advantage of hosting on a cloud service with a pay-for-what-you-use model is that it’s easy to scale up or down depending on goals and needs at any point in time, whereas typical hosts lock you in to a particular plan.

-That’s pretty much everything on this website.
+That’s pretty much everything that powers this website.